 The political situation on the island of Cyprus is complex.
-A failed island-wide military coup, an invasion of North Cyprus and decades of scepticism, misunderstanding and stalemate has lead to an island literally divided from shore to shore and kept in a peaceful state by the presence international forces.
+Decades of scepticism, misunderstanding and stalemate has lead to an island literally divided from shore to shore and kept in a peaceful state by the presence international forces.

 Despite the tensions, over 4 million tourists still flock to Cyprus each year seeking hot, sunny weather, long stretches of sandy beaches and sparkling, blue Mediterranean waters.
 Most of them find what they’re looking for south of the dividing line in the many resort towns on the Southern coast.